Lobaro/docs/docs/background/lorawan.md

 The first byte of a Downlink message on port 128 contains a single character that identifies the command you want to send.
 Some commands take a parameter following the command char.

-The responses to a command are also starting with a single char describing the nature of the response followed by an optional parameter.
+The responses to a command start with the same character as the command followed by an optional parameter.
 If a command is unknown or it fails for some reason, an error response is sent via Uplink that contains with a `!` followed by a readable error message.